seonman/HarmanDeveloperDocs/docs/iOS/hkwhub-spec.rst

-HKWHub App - Making your Omni speakers connected from any devices (sensors) or services (iOS)
+HKWHub App - Connecting your Omni speakers to any 3rd party services or devices (iOS)
 ==============================================================================================

 Overview of HWKHub